cajallen/Raytraced-Pictures/README.md

 ## Collaboration
-I set up this project with Jeff Swenson (See commit history).
+I set up this project with John Swenson (See commit history).
 We did our implementations seperately.

 ## Compiling
 I use Windows and VS. Good luck.